ci-collaborative/au-fhir-base/pages/_includes/profiles.md

 These Profiles have been defined for this implementation guide.

+## Address Identifier Prototype Profiles
+* [AU Base Address with String Extensions for Identifiers](StructureDefinition-au-address-string-extensions.html) - prototype design option of AU Base Address that demonstrates the modelling and inclusion of address identifiers via a series of string extensions, one extension per identifier of interest, on the Address data type
+* [AU Base Address with Identifier Extension](StructureDefinition-au-address-identifier-extensions.html) - prototype design option of AU Base Address that demonstrates the modelling and inclusion of address identifiers via a single identifier extension on the Address data type

 ## Administration Profiles
 * [AU Base Patient](StructureDefinition-au-patient.html) - patient demographic with local identifiers and attributes
 * [AU Base Practitioner](StructureDefinition-au-practitioner.html) - individual practitioner with local identifiers and attributes